Wabinab/xenoblade-chronicles-2/src/20_bana.md

 "Grrr...."

-"**Hold it, Bana!**" Rex had arrived with his group.
+"**Hold it, Bana!**" Rex arrived just in time.

 "**YOU!!!
 REEEEEEEX!!!
 Meeeeeh!
 BANA not let Rex interfere with plans!
 AGAIN AND AGAIN!
 BANA NOT STAND FOR THIS!!!!**"

 "Masterpon!
 That Artificial Blade!"

 "**It Rosa?!
 Meh-meh-meh**...
 Tora feel **much** greater power than before..."
-The docking port where Bana seated within had now a large G on her head.
-"Especially from mark on **forehead**!"
+In front of the docking port was a large golden G. "Especially from mark on **forehead**!"

 ![Giga Rosa's 'G' mark on forehead](images/236_giga_rosa.jpg)

 "What's going on?"
-Niall, Aegaeon, Mòrag, and Brighid had dashed into the scene.
+Niall, Aegaeon, Mòrag, and Brighid just arrived.
 Niall panicked, "_Wh-what's that?!_"

 Bana: "**Oho-ho-ho!!!
 EVEN EMPEROR** come straight to Bana! **CONVENIENT** little moth to flame!"